Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/go-to.md

 This toggle decides whether we should **parse intents** within the sub Flow.
 This is disabled by default.

-If the `Parse Intents` feature is enabled, Cognigy NLU will reparse the Intents in the target Flow, in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)
+If the `Parse Intents` feature is enabled, Cognigy NLU will reparse the Intents in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)

 This setting will parse the input into the sub Flow, and the NLU will then score this text using the available Intents in the sub Flow.
 This will not score based on Intents in the parent Flow.